Lucas Mariano: Personal

 Mariano's mother was a professional basketball player, also for Franca, while his father was a handball player.
-He has two younger brothers, one who passed away and the other who plays for Franca's youth team.
+He has two younger brothers, one who died and the other who plays for Franca's youth team.

-He lost one of his younger brother to drowning during the 2014-15 season, an event that deeply affected him.
+He lost one of his younger brothers to drowning during the 2014-15 season, an event that deeply affected him.

 Lucas admires NBA basketball player DeMarcus Cousins, even saying that their styles are alike.